-Laura Smith is an associate in the Dispute Resolution Group of the firm's London office.
-Laura has experience in international and domestic commercial litigation and arbitration, and primarily advises clients in the corporate, financial services and energy sectors.
+Laura is a senior associate in the Firm's Global Commercial Litigation Practice and a member of the London Technology Disputes Group.
+Laura has experience in international and domestic commercial litigation and arbitration, and has advised clients across the corporate, financial services and energy sectors.

 Advising on an ICC arbitration concerning the design and construction of a nuclear power plant